AliCreed/Fight-Log-Project/README.md

 ## How to View
 1. Download the `Fight_Dashboard.pbix` file found in this folder.
 2. Open using **Power BI Desktop**.
-3. Alternatively, refer to `Dashboard_Preview.pdf` for a static overview of the design and layout.
+3. Alternatively, refer to `Jan_2026_Fight_Log_Dashboard.pdf` for a static overview of the design and layout.

 ---